thosgood/this-weeks-finds/markdown/51-100/week100.md

 syllables are pronounced exactly as in "operation".)

 In the meantime, Michael Makkai and John Power had begun work using our definition.
-Also, other definitions of "n-category" have appeared on the scene!
+Also, other definitions of "$n$-category" have appeared on the scene!
 Zouhair Tamsamani came up with one in terms of "multi-simplicial sets":